Ne0n09/cloudflared-remotefalcon/README.md

 The .env file handles the configuration variables and the configure-rf.sh script walks you through setting these variables and applying them.

-__NOTE__ This guide is a working progress
+__NOTE__ This guide is a work in progress.

+We will start with the Cloudflare configuration.

 ## Cloudflare Configuration
 This configuration will go over the Cloudflare DNS, certificate, and tunnel configuration.

+### Add Domain Name to Cloudflare
+If not already added, you'll have to add your domain name to Cloudflare

+Go to the [Cloudflare Dashboard](https://dash.cloudflare.com/) and click Add a Domain.

+Enter your existing domain name or purchase a new one from Cloudflare.

+Click Continue

+Select the Free plan and click Continue

+Delete and existing A or CNAME records that are pointing at yourdomain.com and click Continue

+Copy the Cloudflare nameservers and go to your domain name registrar and update the nameservers for your domain to the Cloudflare nameservers.

+Click Continue on Cloudflare

+Skip the Quick Start Guide by clicking Finish Later

+You will have to wait some time for the new nameservers to take effect.

+Cloudflare will send you an email when your domain is available.
+You can continue with the additional setup so it will be ready to go.

 ### Certificates
-We'll start with the certificates.

-This is what I have configured and it works for my setup.
+Next we'll move on to the certificate configuration.

+Click SSL/TLS on the left side of the Cloudflare Dashboard.

 Enable the options under each section.

+SSL/TLS -> Overview

+1. Full(Strict)
+2. Enable SSL/TLS Recommender

 SSL/TLS -> Edge Certificates

-1. Always Use HTTPS
+1. Enable Always Use HTTPS
-2. Opportunistic Encryption
+2. Enable Opportunistic Encryption
-3. TLS 1.3
+3. Enable TLS 1.3

 SSL/TLS -> Client Certificates
 I have a created certificate here, but I don't think I'm using it at the moment.